PDAL/PDAL/doc/stages/filters.hexbin.md

 density

-: Output a density tessellation as a GeoJSON FeatureCollection to the specified filename.
+: Output a density tessellation to the specified filename. `ogrdriver` must be compatible with the filename (default: GeoJSON FeatureCollection).
 If no file name is provided, nothing is written.

-`` _`edge_size` ``
+boundary

+: Output the grid's boundary to the specified filename. `ogrdriver` must be compatible with the filename (default: GeoJSON FeatureCollection).
+If no file name is provided, nothing is written.

+ogrdriver

+: GDAL [OGR-compatible] vector driver for writing with `density` or `boundary`. \[Default: "GeoJSON"\]

+h3_grid

+: Create the hexbins using [H3] hexagons. \[Default: false\]

+h3_resolution

+: H3 resolution level the hexagons are created at (0, coarsest - 15, finest).
+Auto-calculates
+  resolution if none is set.

+edge_length

 : If not set, the hexbin filter will estimate a hex size based on a sample of the data.
 If set, hexbin will use the provided size in constructing the